devops329/devops/instruction/awsCloudFormation/awsCloudFormation.md

 🔑 **Key points**

-- CloudFormation enables IaC.
+- CloudFormation enables Infrastructure as Code (IaC).
-- Deploy an S3 bucket using CloudFormation.
+- Templates use JSON or YAML to define AWS resources.
+- Stacks allow you to manage a collection of resources as a single unit.

 ---